babolivier/install-party/README.md

 Note: currently, if attendees wish/need to use a homeserver's built-in ACME support, they **must** set the post the ACME support listener is listening to to `8888`.

+## List mode

+The list mode (`list`) prints a table listing the existing servers and domains under the namespace and DNS zone configured in the configuration file, along with their status.

+If an instance has no domain attached, or if a domain isn't attached to an existing instance, they will be listed in separate tables (named `ORPHANED INSTANCES` and `ORPHANED DOMAINS`).

 ## Configuration

 The configuration is provided as a YAML configuration file.
 By default, a file named `config.yaml` in the current directory will be used, but this can be overridden by setting the environment variable `INSTALL_PARTY_CONFIG` to the path of the desired file.